Edmontosaurus: Claosaurus annectens

-Edmontosaurus has had a long and complicated history in paleontology, having spent decades with various species classified in other genera.
-Its taxonomic history intertwines at various points with the genera Agathaumas, Anatosaurus, Anatotitan, Claosaurus, Hadrosaurus, Thespesius, and Trachodon, and references predating the 1980s typically use Anatosaurus, Claosaurus, Thespesius, or Trachodon for edmontosaur fossils (excluding those assigned to E. regalis), depending on author and date.
+Edmontosaurus has had a very long and complicated history in paleontology, having spent decades with various species classified in other genera.
+Its taxonomic history intertwines at various points with the genera Agathaumas, Anatosaurus, Anatotitan, Claosaurus, Hadrosaurus, Thespesius, and Trachodon, with references predating the 1980s typically using Anatosaurus, Claosaurus, Thespesius, or Trachodon for edmontosaur fossils (excluding those assigned to E. regalis) depending on the author and the date.
 Although Edmontosaurus was only named in 1917, its oldest well-supported species (E. annectens) was named in 1892 as a species of Claosaurus.

 The first well-supported species of Edmontosaurus was named in 1892 as Claosaurus annectens by Othniel Charles Marsh.
-This species is based on USNM 2414, a partial skull-roof and skeleton, with a second skull and skeleton, YPM 2182, designated the paratype.
+This species is based on USNM 2414, which is a partial skull-roof and skeleton, with a second skull and skeleton, YPM 2182, designated as the paratype.
 Both were collected in 1891 by John Bell Hatcher from the late Maastrichtian-age Upper Cretaceous Lance Formation of Niobrara County (then part of Converse County), Wyoming.
-This species has some historical footnotes attached: it is among the first dinosaurs to receive a skeletal restoration, and is the first hadrosaurid so restored; and YPM 2182 and UNSM 2414 are, respectively, the first and second essentially complete mounted dinosaur skeletons in the United States.
-YPM 2182 was put on display in 1901, and USNM 2414 in 1904.
+This species has some historical footnotes attached, as it is among the first dinosaurs to receive a skeletal restoration and is the first hadrosaurid so restored.
+YPM 2182 and UNSM 2414 are, respectively, the first and second essentially complete mounted dinosaur skeletons in the United States.
+YPM 2182 was put on display in 1901 and USNM 2414 was put on display in 1904.